-John Cenna, Nikki Bella Engaged: Ten Other WWE Fighters Who Are Real Life Wrestling Couples
+John Cena, Nikki Bella Engaged: Ten Other WWE Superstars Who Are Real Life Wrestling Couples

-The world of wrestling suddenly turned romantic when legendary fighter John Cena proposed to his long-time girlfriend Nikki Bella in the middle of the ring in front of thousands of WWE fans.
-John Cena won the tag team match against The Miz and Maryse, and took the opportunity to ask Nikki Bella to marry him.
+The world of wrestling suddenly turned romantic when legendary fighter John Cena proposed to his long-time girlfriend, Nikki Bella, in the middle of the ring in front of thousands of WWE fans.
+John Cena won the tag team match against The Miz and Maryse and took the opportunity to ask Nikki Bella to marry him.

 As earlier reported by Inquisitr, John Cena and Nikki Bella’s love story has remained quite a rollercoaster ride for both of them.
 Let’s have a look on other real life wrestling couples.

-1. Triple H And Stephanie McMahon:
+1. Triple H And Stephanie McMahon

 Before meeting Stephanie, Triple H had been into a long-term relationship with former WWF wrestler Joanie Laurer aka Chyna.
-The couple later got separated citing personal differences.
+The couple later separated, citing personal differences.

 After ending the relationship with Chyna, Triple H met Stephanie, the daughter of Vince McMahon, and what began as an on-screen storyline marriage in 2000 turned into a real-life romance between her and Triple H.